Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Instructions

 - Add the onions and bell peppers.
 Stir well.
-Add garlic, and stir.

 - Add in tomato paste, and stir to coat.
-Stir in lentils, coconut milk, water, and sugar.

-- Cover, making sure to turn the valve to sealing, and turn to high pressure for 15 minutes.
+- Cover, making sure to turn the valve to sealing, and turn to High Pressure for 15 minutes.

 - Let rest for 10 minutes then release the steam, and enjoy!
 Great served alone or over cooked rice.